turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_access_token.md

   creation_date >= now() - interval '30' day;
 ```

-### List of access tokens which haven't been used in the last 30 days
+### List the access tokens which haven't been used in the last 30 days

 ```sql
 select